OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 ## Joshua 13:15

-So Moses gave an inheritance to the tribe of the sons of Reuben according to their families:
+Thus, Moses allocated an inheritance to the tribe of the sons of Reuben according to their families:

 ## Joshua 13:16